Molecular Partners AG (OTCMKTS:MLLCF) Short Interest Update

-Molecular Partners AG (OTCMKTS:MLLCF – Get Rating) was the recipient of a large increase in short interest in February.
-As of February 15th, there was short interest totalling 71,200 shares, an increase of 58.2% from the January 31st total of 45,000 shares.
-Based on an average daily trading volume, of 700 shares, the days-to-cover ratio is currently 101.7 days.
+Molecular Partners AG (OTCMKTS:MLLCF – Get Rating) was the target of a large growth in short interest during the month of February.
+As of February 28th, there was short interest totalling 99,900 shares, a growth of 40.3% from the February 13th total of 71,200 shares.
+Based on an average daily volume of 400 shares, the short-interest ratio is currently 249.8 days.

 About Molecular Partners (Get Rating)